 Debt as a percentage of full property value (known in government finance circles as "equalized value," or EQV) measures the ability of a community's property tax base to support borrowing.
-The majority of revenue in most communities comes from property taxation; therefore this ratio examines a community's debt relative to its main revenue source.
+The majority of revenue in Massachusetts communities comes from property taxation; therefore this ratio examines a community's debt relative to its main revenue source.

-However, in Springfield, 61% of revenue comes from state aid, whilst just 39% comes from local revenue.
-Thus, this measure is helpful, but not deeply informative, because it looks at total outstanding debt, not debt service.
+However, in Springfield, 59.9% of revenue comes from state aid, whilst just 40.1% comes from local source revenue.
+Thus, this measure is helpful, but not deeply informative, because it looks at total outstanding debt, not debt service payments.
 Examining debt as a ratio of full property value does not say much about the affordability of that debt.
 A small amount of debt issued at a high rate of interest can be more expensive than a larger amount of debt issued at a lower interest rate.
-Further, in Massachusetts communities are limited in their ability to access their property tax base by Proposition 2 1⁄2.
+Further, in Massachusetts communities are limited in their ability to access their property tax base by Proposition 2 $\frac{1}{2}$ .
 This measure is a helpful benchmark to compare communities to one another, but is not an absolute measure of debt affordability because of the aforementioned issues.

 Mass.
 Gen. Laws (M.G.L) Ch.
 44§10 dictates the City's debt limit be no more than 5% of the equalized value.
-The City's ratio of debt to property value is currently 2.7%, which is considered "medium" by rating agencies (Figure 10).
+The City's ratio of debt to property value is currently 2.3%, which is considered "medium" by rating agencies (Figure 10).
 As indicated above, this medium measure does not directly relate to the City's ability to pay for this debt.
 This ratio does not take into account debt structure (how much money is due at what point in time for each issuance), or timing of payments.
-Furthermore, it fails to consider the City's ability to access property values due to Proposition 21⁄2.
+Furthermore, it fails to consider the City's ability to access property values due to Proposition 2 $\frac{1}{2}$ .

-Debt Service as a Percentage of Equalized Assessed Valuation (2018 EQV)
+Debt Service as a Percentage of Equalized Assessed Valuation (2020 EQV)